About this Scenario

-- Yanzi Comfort devices (green) for monitoring air quality by measuring levels of carbon dioxide (CO2) and volatile organic compounds, as well as temperature, humidity, and barometric pressure and ambient noise
+- Yanzi Comfort devices (green) for monitoring air quality by measuring levels of carbon dioxide (CO2) and volatile organic compounds, as well as temperature, humidity, barometric pressure, and ambient noise

-The devices contains sensors that are individually registered as Device Types and connecting with Maximo Asset Monitor over internet.
+The devices contain sensors that are individually registered as Device Types and connect with Maximo Asset Monitor over the internet.

-Devices may be assigned metadata in Watson IoT Platform service, for example a Region, Building, Floor, Zone and Workstation.
+Devices may be assigned metadata in Watson IoT Platform service, for example, a Region, Building, Floor, Zone, and Workstation.
 This metadata information is used to logically associate the device with its location and use it later for analytics and reporting purposes.
 As an example, as shown in the illustration below, the workstations in zone 1 are instrumented with Motion and Motion+ type devices with temperature sensors.
-Column filters helps to identify devices of a specific sensor type and its location.
-Details on devices are presented on the device details page, for example the connection state , recent data events and the latest sensor state values.
+Column filters help to identify devices of a specific sensor type and their location.
+Details on devices are presented on the device details page, for example, the connection state, recent data events, and the latest sensor state values.

 Processing Munich IoT Center Sensor Data in IoT Platform

 Events are the mechanism by which devices publish data at a regular heartbeat to Maximo Asset Monitor.
-The frequency is set by the device, for example every second, every minute, every hour, or once a day.
-The 800+ devices instrumenting the Munich IoT Center is a sending sensor data reading each every minute.
-In a total, 500.000 data events to be stored every month in the Maximo Asset Monitor data lake.
+The frequency is set by the device, for example, every second, every minute, every hour, or once a day.
+The 800+ devices instrumenting the Munich IoT Center are sending sensor data reading every minute.
+In total, 500.000 data events are to be stored every month in the Maximo Asset Monitor data lake.

-Maximo Asset Monitor provides capabilities to create shared abstractions of device data, so that devices of various brands all confirm to a common schema definition of data, independent of the device type.
+Maximo Asset Monitor provides capabilities to create shared abstractions of device data so that devices of various brands all confirm a common schema definition of data, independent of the device type.
 The device data abstractor is specified using a Logical Interface.
 The logical interface may also normalize and transform data using JSONata mapping expressions.
-In the Munich IoT Center demo configuration, interfaces has been configured for all sensor types.
-These mappings transforms data units from Kelvin temperatures to Fahrenheit, and noise levels to dB.
-Mappings also computes KPIs like Comfort Levels and Regulatory Compliance levels for temperature, CO2, noise, light, humidity and air pressure.
-Mappins on the motion sensor data computes occupancy and utilization KPIs using.
+In the Munich IoT Center demo configuration, interfaces have been configured for all sensor types.
+These mappings transform data units from Kelvin temperatures to Fahrenheit, and noise levels to dB.
+Mappings also compute KPIs like Comfort Levels and Regulatory Compliance levels for temperature, CO2, noise, light, humidity, and air pressure.
+Mapping on the motion sensor data computes occupancy and utilization KPIs using.

 Designing the Munich IoT Center Operational Dashboards